kdalanon/LLM-AutoHotkey-Assistant/README.md

 ### Adding Custom Prompts

-Edit the `prompts` array in the script to add your own prompts:
+Edit the `prompts` array in the script to add your own prompts.

 ```autohotkey
 prompts := [{